Kala Pharmaceuticals Inc. (KALA): Skating on Thin Ice? We Know the Answer

 Oppenheimer gave a rating of “Outperform” to KALA, setting the target price at $21 in the report published on June 01st of the previous year.

-Volatility was left at 7.73%, however, over the last 30 days, the volatility rate increased by 5.62%, as shares sank -5.04% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -26.14% lower at present.
+Volatility was left at 6.95%, however, over the last 30 days, the volatility rate increased by 6.96%, as shares surge +17.60% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.85% upper at present.

 Insider Trading